stanekTM/RX_nRF24_Motor_Servo/README.md

 # RC receiver (motor-servo driver, telemetry)
-RC receiver with fixed RF channel and fixed address.
 Telemetry sends measured voltage and "fake" RSSI (the nRF24L01+ transceiver does not contain real RSSI and is only a rough counting of lost packets).

 The hardware includes nRF24L01+ transceiver and ATmega328P processor.